BenG1994/Todoey/README.md

 ## Introduction

-Pixel City is from a tutorial by Angelu Yu with the focus on working with tableviews, saving data with both CoreData and Realm, along with implementing SwipeCellKit to delete items from tables.
+Todoey is from a tutorial by Angelu Yu with the focus on working with tableviews, saving data with both CoreData and Realm, along with implementing SwipeCellKit to delete items from tables.

 ## Skills used